jahangir842/LLMs-offline/pinokio.md

 ```
 After installation open it from apps shortcut.
 Select the home directory and theme save it.

 There are various scripts availabe, Install "Text Generation WebUI".
 It will take some time.
 Then it will promt to save as e.g. 'Open-WebUI.git'.
 If ollama is not installed already, it will redirect to ollama official website to get it, so install it first because ollama is required for Open-WebUI.
+After ollama installation you can continue installing OpenWebUI.